CyDragon80/node-xml-csharp-cereal/README.md

 ## License

-There are too many licenses.
 The authors and contributors assume no liability or warranty.
 Use at your own risk.
 This code is public domain (or "Unlicense" if you prefer).
 If you are in a country without public domain, apply whatever compatible permissive license is convenient for use in your country.

+## Future?
+Things that might be done in future?
+- Make testing more granular?
+- Make testing more thorough?
+- Add tests for error reporting?
+- Improve error reporting?
+- Create another package that includes things like Long.js and TimeSpan.js?
+- In-browser compatibility?
+- Support other non-standard XmlSerializer constructs?